 Flying on Demand

-A new and particularly cheap way of travelling for passengers is offered by the 'Flying on Demand‘.
-In this concept, certain flights only arise when the scheduled aircraft are at a corresponding level of capacity.
-The flights can be offered to passengers at above-average prices, as the aircraft are always fully occupied in this scenario.
+'Flying on Demand‘ offers a new and particularly inexpensive way for passengers to travel.
+With this concept, certain flights only arise when the scheduled aircraft are filled to capacity.
+These flights can be offered to passengers at below-average prices, as the planes are always fully utilized in this scenario.
 This concept presupposes a certain flexibility on the part of the passengers in the event of flight cancellation or postponement in the event of under-occupancy, but this is accepted by the customers due to the favourable price.

 In contrast to the airline-specific in-flight entertainment systems already in place today, cooperations and partnerships with the major streaming providers (Netflix, Amazon Prime, Audible, etc.) are also conceivable.
 The corresponding services will be offered to passengers via a special WLAN access on board.